May 23, 2013 (*updated May 27, 2013)

 Budimlic did not “accidentally” fire a gun eight times inside a house at near point-blank range when a hostage was being held right in front of him.
 He made a conscious decision to continue firing because he enjoys it.
 Let’s face it; police kill Americans every day and are not punished for it.
 And many of these executions involve a ridiculous number of bullets: Cleveland Police fired 137 bullets into a car, killing Malissa Williams and Timothy Russell this past December; Sean Bell was killed after NYPD fired 50 bullets at him; Margie Carranza and her 71-year-old mother Emma Hernandez are lucky to be alive after LAPD fired over 100 bullets at their pickup truck when the cops “mistook” the two Latino women for a 6-foot tall, 270 pound “black” man...and the list just goes on.

 This savage culture among American police, which is encouraged and rewarded by federal and state governments, is the reason Ms. Rebello is dead, despite Nassau County police blaming the intruder, Smith.
 Henrique Santos, Ms. Rebello’s godfather, told the Journal-News that Budimlic should have either negotiated or got the intruder on the “first shot.”
-This isn’t unreasonable at all, since Budimlic made $107,016.45 in 2010 and likely more this year.
+This isn’t unreasonable at all, since Budimlic made $107,016.45 in 2010, according to Newsday, and likely more this year.